 As well as coffee, you can also get food and alcoholic drinks here.
 Although the coffee wasn’t particularly the best we had in Rome, we loved the atmosphere here.
 Jess loved the feeling of having coffee amongst the art so it was a standout place for her.

 So that’s our guide to coffee in Rome, we hope you found it helpful!
-If you are planning a trip to Rome, we also recommend checking out our articles on planning a 3 day Rome itinerary, visiting the Borghese Gallery, our Rome walking tour focused on the Romantic poets, and our guide to the best gelato spots in Rome and our guide to things to do in Rome.
+If you are planning a trip to Rome, we also recommend checking out our articles on spending 3 days in Rome, visiting the Borghese Gallery, our Rome walking tour focused on the Romantic poets, our guide to the best gelato spots in Rome and our guide to things to do in Rome.